-Multiple executive suite options on the main level and the second floor of this office building just north of downtown.
+Multiple executive suite options on the second floor of this office building just north of downtown.
 There are a number of sizes and prices available.
 The building is not elevator served, but there is an opportunity to utilize the Resident Lending Group main level conference room.
 There are numerous windows that flood the space with natural light.